 Definition of Glauber's salt in English:

-(also Glauber's salts) A crystalline hydrated form of sodium sulphate, used chiefly as a laxative.
+A crystalline hydrated form of sodium sulfate, used chiefly as a laxative.

 - Having experienced a mild diarrheal illness for several days, he had attempted to cure himself of this ailment that morning with a dose of Glauber's salts (sodium sulfate, similar to Epsom's salt), a laxative.